Soffan-Group-3/Stirling-PDF/report.md

 ## Onboarding experience
 We chose to switch projects for this assignment from the project we had in assignment 3.
 We made this decision mainly because of the onboarding experience.
 The previous project was very difficult to get running, and we spent hours trying to understand how to execute it and fix error messages that prevented compilation.

 This project was much more simple to get working than the last project.
 The documentation was extremely clear, with instuctions for both using the software and for different types of development.
 Step-by-step instructions were provided on which programs needed to be downloaded and how to build and run the program.
-It was a bit unclear for someone new to Docker that you need to build before you can use Compose (and that you needed to log in).
 In their user guide, they explained Compose first, followed by build, which might lead to some confusion for someone who is not familiar with Docker, but it doesn’t necessarily need to be updated in the documentation since it could be seen as basic knowledge that the user is expected to have.

 ## Effort spent
 Below is a breakdown of the time each team member spent in different activities.